Vanita Kayiwa

 Vanita Kayiwa (Note: Sometimes spelled Vernita Kayiwa) is a Ugandan airline transport pilot, who serves as a first officer at Uganda National Airlines Company, Uganda's national airline carrier, on the A330-841 aircraft, since February 2021.
 Before that, effective April 2019, she served as a first officer on the CRJ 900 equipment, at the same airline.

 Background and education

 Kayiwa was born in Buziga, a neighborhood in Makindye Division, in Kampala, Uganda's capital and largest city.
 She attended Gayaza High School for her secondary education.
-She obtained her Commercial pilot licence from the East African Civil Aviation Academy, in Soroti, in the Eastern Region of Uganda.
+She obtained her ICAO Airline Transport Pilots License from the East African Civil Aviation Academy, in Soroti, in the Eastern Region of Uganda.
+She then obtained more commercial pilots qualification from South Africa.

 Later, she completed type rating training on the CRJ900 at CAE Phoenix, in Mesa, Arizona, United States.
 In 2019, she was a member of the cockpit crew that piloted the inaugural flight from Entebbe International Airport to Kilimanjaro International Airport, on the CRJ900.

 In 2020, she was among the pilots selected to train on the A330-800 aircraft.
 She completed the type rating training at Airbus Training Centre in Miami, Florida, during the fourth quarter of that year.